 Printing of pages/sections is permitted according to copyright regulations, i.e. normally 10% or 1 chapter, although for most ProQuest Ebook Central books the allowance is 40%.
 Printing or downloading of pdfs is available with a number of the collections purchased directly from the publisher. e.g. PsycBOOKS, Ovid eBooks, ScienceDirect eBooks.

 Some platforms allow downloading of the eBook for a limited time.
-Generally you need to set up a personal login in the database in order to download (refer to Help screens).
+You may need to set up a personal login in the database in order to download (refer to Help screens).

 Mozilla Firefox or Google Chrome are recommended web browsers for accessing online resources via the Library.